A brief selection of my experiences with mathematician, motorist and tenor extraordinaire Rosemary Dewey

 She gave me a lift back to my flat in the basement of Chepstow House in the centre of Manchester and came in for a coffee.

-I confess that I have used that “no no no no no” as a “Windows sound” on my computer a few times over the following years! …
+I confess that I used that “no no no no no” as a “Windows sound” on my computer, usually for errors, a few times over the following years! …

 But all was well!

 (She often regaled other friends with that story over the years: how unaware I was of my innocence and how aware she was of the potential but non-existent peril!
 But all was well – I really am a “little innocent”, as she often said!)

 In 1993 I moved to Sale, and Rosemary came over to visit quite frequently.
 Among other things, she liked my cooking and my music and she was quite appreciative of my cats, her favourite being Vusimuzi.
 And, of course, I loved her sense of humour, her musicality and her common sense!

 She also appreciated my various computer skills which helped her (and, from time to time, I also helped her husband Jim, when he picked up various computer viruses).
 Given that she was a mathematics expert, I count such appreciation as a great compliment!

 She was also a very skilled motorist and often took me to places where I, as a pedestrian, would otherwise perhaps not have gone …!

 We were also involved in various concerts together.
 I think the first was Bernstein’s Chichester Psalms in Ormskirk in which Rosemary sang with the tenors, I sang the treble solo, and Jim was in the audience.
 Pity there is no recording of that….